Instant Pot Chickpeas (No Soak!)

 This post may contain affiliate links.
 Please read our disclosure policy.

 - This recipe couldn’t be easier!
-Just toss your chickpeas and two simple ingredients in the Instant Pot, and go do literally anything else for about an hour.
-That’s it!
+Just toss your chickpeas and broth into the Instant Pot, punch a few buttons, and go do literally anything else for about an hour.
+Talk about low effort, high reward.

 - Cooking your chickpeas in the Instant Pot instead of buying cans is not only easy, it’s also good for your wallet!
-This recipe makes about 4-6 cans of chickpeas.
+This recipe makes about 4-6 cans’ worth of chickpeas.
+Dry chickpeas also tend to be a little cheaper than the canned versions, and you can buy in bulk and cook as needed.

 More Recipes You’ll Love